Why Utopia Cannot Be Achieved

 That explanation is comforting and wrong.

-When reality pressures people to adapt, and the system forbids adaptation, something breaks.
+The problem arises when systems demand that people remain unchanged.
+When pressure mounts and the system forbids adjustment, something breaks.
 Often empathy.
 Sometimes restraint.
 Eventually trust.

 What Actually Survives